What are the responsibilities and job description for the RN/LPN Charge Nurse position at Pleasantview?

 EDUCATION & CREDENTIALS: |

-Position must be filled by a graduate of an accredited school of nursing.
+Qualified applicants must be graduates of an accredited school of nursing.
 Current licensure as an RN or LPN in the State of Iowa by the Iowa Board of Nursing, without restrictions, is required.
-RN preferred, although LPN Nurse is acceptable.
-Applicants with advanced preparation in geriatric care preferred.
-Must be able to read, write and follow directions in English.
-Current CPR certification required.
+RNs preferred, although LPNs are also welcome.
+Applicants with advanced preparation in geriatric care are preferred.
+Must be able to read, write, and follow directions in English.
+Current CPR certification is required.
 An LPN must complete the Supervisory Skills.
 Failure to maintain current licensure and certification in good standing without restrictions will result in termination.
-May not be a debarred provider.
+Applicants may not be debarred providers. |

 |